Battle of Blarathon: Aftermath

 Most of the Kingdom of Iberia, including the cities of Ardahan, Lori, Dmanisi, Lomsia, Mtskheta, and Tontio became Byzantine dependencies.
 In addition, the city of Cytaea was given to Lazica, also a Byzantine dependency.
 As such, the Battle of the Blarathon altered the course of Byzantine-Sassanian relations dramatically, leaving the former in the dominant position.
-The extent of effective Byzantine control in the Caucasus reached its zenith historically.
+The extent of effective Byzantine control in the Caucasus reached its zenith historically, until the reign of Basil II.